denten-books/plain-text/3-format.md

 For a literary scholar, that means that, when encountering a text on a digital device, reading sometimes *must* limit itself to surface phenomena.
-An attempt at reading for depth---to discover the implemented terms of a smart contract, for example---may carry with penalty, censure, and reprobation.[^ln3-fairuse]
+An attempt at reading for depth---to discover the implemented terms of a smart contract, for example---may carry a penalty, censure, and reprobation.[^ln3-fairuse]

 The short history of DMCA "anti-circumvention" provisions is already littered with ambiguous case law, which the Electronic Frontiers Foundation believes to